tkmmark/compas-RV2/docsource/tutorial.rst

     The ForceDiagram will be automatically drawn to the right (+x) of the FormDiagram.
 The initial ForceDiagram is the topological dual of the FormDiagram.
 The two diagrams are not yet reciprocal, meaning that the corresponding edges in the diagrams are not perpendicular to the other.

     When the diagrams are not yet reciprocal (in another words, perpendicular-ised or "equilibrated"), the edges with angle deviations above the defined angle tolerance will be displayed.
-The dots displaying the angle deviations are a visual cue for the user, indicating that horizontal equilibrium has not yet been resolved.
+The dots displaying the angle deviations are visual cues for the user, indicating that horizontal equilibrium has not yet been resolved.

     .. figure:: _images/tutorial_14.jpg
         :figclass: figure
         :class: figure-img img-fluid

+|

 ----